EnsemblGSOC/IntronOrNot/README.md

 1. True if both Donor score and Acceptor score >= 0.5 else false, actual predicted value (for calculating AUROC) is calculated by using the min(donor_score, acceptor_score).

-### GENCODE v46 Newly Added Introns
+### GENCODE v46 Newly Added Introns (Table 2)
-As only single class is available (accepted/positive), only accuracy is included
+As only single class is available (accepted/positive), only accuracy is included.

 |                           | Accuracy  |
 |---------------------------|-----------|